 Carlisle is a vibrant town with small-community charm and an urban, international flair.

-Dickinson has all the academic rigor you’re looking for, and heaps happening on campus—such as the recent Steve Aoki concert and the 10 concerts in the Spring Concert Series—but at times you’ll want to set your books down, get off campus and find new ways to clear your head.
+Dickinson has all the academic rigor you’re looking for, but at times you’ll want to set your books down, get off campus and find new ways to clear your head.
 Because you know what all work and no play adds up to, right?

 If you like jumpstarting your soul with some fresh air, within yodeling distance of campus you’ll find Colonel Denning, Pine Grove Furnace and Fowler’s Hollow state parks and Michaux and Tuscarora state forests, the former of which has Laurel and Fuller lakes, for your swimming enjoyment.

 Hawk Mountain, with views that will both inspire you to write heartfelt nature poetry and give you vertigo, is nearby, and King’s Gap, a serious mansion with a serious view turned into a serious environmental center, awaits.

 The 13.7 miles of local rail trails—once the site of the Cumberland Valley Railroad and living between the Blue and South Mountains—are great for hours of nature-loving exertion, if you want to strap that mountain bike onto your car and head into the woods.

 The renowned 2,200 mile trail extends from Georgia to Maine, but also happens to run right through town!

 1. HARRISBURG: Featuring Restaurant Row, a couple of malls, the Whitaker Center for Science and the Arts and a pretty lively shopping and general hanging-out scene.
 Also, the Midtown Scholar is a legendary bookstore, with new and used books filling a space both massive and comfy.